 Remus looks up at Sirius, eyes darting over his appearance again, though this time less disparagingly.
 He nods, and when Sirius departs with a farewell, it is not returned.
 Grumbling and rolling his eyes, Sirius trudges out of the library and into the rain outside, grieving over the complicated situation he has been placed in.
 On the one hand, he wants to help Remus, because Remus seems motivated by school and it's a shame he cannot attend all of his classes; but on the other hand, this boy is rude and antisocial and Sirius just doesn't get him at all.
 This is so unfair, he thinks childishly to himself.

-Later that evening, he is found on his back underneath a Mercedes-Benz, a plug in his hand and motor grease on his overalls.
+He is found later that afternoon on his back underneath a Mercedes-Benz, a plug in his hand and motor grease on his overalls.
 Sirius cranes his neck awkwardly beneath the engine, trying to get a better view of the heater return to see what is wrong with it.
 Temporarily defeated, he rolls out on the creeper and tells James to start the car.

-"I have to take notes for some snotty little berk in my Gender Studies class," he narrates to his friend halfway through their meal now that they are partially satiated of their hunger.
+"I have to take notes for some snotty little berk in my Gender Studies class," Sirius says.

 "Why?"
-James questions, his mouth unattractively full of lasagne.
+James asks, his mouth full of food.

-Sirius shrugs slackly.
+Sirius shrugs weightily.
 "He has to go to the hospital a lot so he needs someone to keep tabs on what's going on in class," he explains dully.

 James makes a face and takes a large gulp of lemonade.
-"Why go to university if you're just going to be ill all the time?" he debates.
+"Why go to university if you're just going to be ill all the time?" he wonders.

 "What's wrong with him, then?"

-"He wouldn't say," Sirius replies before sighing deeply into his dinner.
+"He didn't say," Sirius says.
 "McGonagall sure knows how to dish out a punishment.
 I should probably start contributing to her class."

 "Does he have any symptoms?"
-James continues, probably more for Sirius' irritated sake than personal interest in his mate's issues.
+James continues, probably more for Sirius' irritated sake than personal interest.

 "He has a nasty cough, otherwise no. Do you think Lily would know what it is?"
-Sirius enquires.
-Lily is training to be a nurse and can hone down on an illness like a bee to honey.
+Sirius inquires.

 James shrugs and the conversation is lost to football and then to the Mini Cooper they are repairing next.
-Meals devoured and hands washed, the two boys return to their work.
+Meals devoured and hands washed, they return to their work.
 It is late when Sirius rides home through the rain and the last of winter's slush on the road.
-His flat is a welcome sight after a long day of responsibility.
+His flat is a welcome sight after a long day.
 He climbs the stairs to the fifth floor, the elevator still out of commission, shaking his sopping hair out of its ponytail.
 He fits the key into the lock of his door and enters, dumping his helmet on the entrance table and shuffling to the bathroom to wash.
 Boxes litter the floor of the house, evidence of his recent habitation and general laziness.

 Emerging from the shower, long hair damp and curling at the ends, Sirius notices he has two messages on his answering machine.
-He puts the kettle on and plays them with disinterest.
+He puts the kettle on and plays them.

 Sirius makes a contemplative sound and thinks it is rather cheeky of this Remus Lupin to have gotten his number from a teacher.
-Usually it is Sirius operating a dastardly scheme to obtain people's number, yet here he stands with an answering machine containing a message from an irksomely unknown number.
+Usually it is Sirius operating a dastardly scheme to obtain someone's number, yet here he stands on the receiving end of that.

 The lecture room for Gender Studies is small in comparison to Sirius' Criminology class.
 It is cramped and claustrophobic.
 He bumps elbows with people he doesn't know and receives stern glares from his teacher when she catches him doing someone he shouldn't be.
 None of his friends take Gender Studies.
 In fact, he is still coming to terms with why he chose it in the first place.
 Anthropology may have been more suited, or Psychology.

 He slumps moodily in his chair, taking measly notes, much to the amusement of the brunette sitting beside him.
 He peeks at her extensive handwriting spilling out over five pages and feels guilty, knowing he is letting Remus down.
 Some note-taker he turned out to be.
 He has scribbled on two pages and has now resorted to sketching pictures in the margins of his notebook.
-Professor McGonagall is discussing the concept of non-binary gender, so Sirius draws a series of cartoons at the bottom of the page, each representing various identifications of sex against gender.
+Professor McGonagall is discussing the concept of non-binary gender, so Sirius draws a series of cartoons at the bottom of the page, explaining the different between sex and gender.

-When the class is over, Sirius attaches a short letter to the notes he has taken.
+When the class is over, he attaches a short letter to the notes he has taken.

 To Mr Lupin